-Chief, Jayashri Wyatt Email: wyatt@un.org
+Chief, Jayashri Wyatt (wyatt@un.org)

 Within the Outreach Division, the Education Outreach Section manages two mandated programmes: the Holocaust and the United Nations Outreach Programme and the programme of educational outreach on the transatlantic slave trade and slavery.
-The Section also houses the United Nations Academic Impact initiative, which aligns institutions of higher education, scholarship and research with the Organization, and with one another, to address priority issues for the United Nations, in particular the Sustainable Development Goals.
+The Section also houses the United Nations Academic Impact initiative, which is intended to engage institutions of higher education, scholarship and research with the Organization, and with one another, to address priority issues for the United Nations, including the Sustainable Development Goals.
 It provides a point of contact for ideas and initiatives relevant to the work of the Organization.

-The Division also takes the lead in developing the strategy for, and planning and implementing global education initiatives on, the main issues, goals and objectives of the United Nations.
+The Section also takes the lead in liaising with other United Nations entities and developing strategies for global education outreach initiatives related to the goals and objectives of the United Nations.
 It organizes activities for students on key issues on the United Nations agenda and supports the evolution of the Model United Nations initiative into a community that can take real action to support the Organization and the Sustainable Development Goals.

-Programme of educational outreach on the transatlantic slave trade and slavery, and Model United Nations

-Programme Manager, Brenden Varma Email: varmab@un.org Websites: www.un.org/en/events/ slaveryremembranceday; www.un.org/mun Facebook: facebook.com/rememberslavery Twitter: @rememberslavery
+Programme of educational outreach on the transatlantic slave trade and slavery, and Model United Nations slaveryremembranceday; www.un.org/mun Facebook: facebook.com/rememberslavery X (formerly Twitter): @rememberslavery